-Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in the principal or most advantageous market for an asset or liability in an orderly transaction between market participants at the measurement date.
-Fair value is based on the assumptions that management believes market participants would use when pricing an asset or liability.
+Fair value is defined as the price that would be received to sell an asset in the principal or most advantageous market for an asset in an orderly transaction between market participants at the measurement date.
+Fair value is based on the assumptions that management believes market participants would use when pricing an asset.
 Fair value measurement and disclosure guidance established a three-level fair value hierarchy that prioritizes the use of inputs used in valuation methodologies.
 The three-level fair value hierarchy is as follows:

-- Level 1: Inputs to the valuation methodology are quoted prices, unadjusted, for identical assets or liabilities in active markets.
+- Level 1: Inputs to the valuation methodology are quoted prices, unadjusted, for identical assets in active markets.
 A quoted price in an active market provides the most reliable evidence of fair value and shall be used to measure fair value whenever available.
-A contractually binding sales price also provides reliable evidence of fair value. - Level 2: Inputs to the valuation methodology include quoted prices for similar assets or liabilities in active markets; quoted prices for identical or similar assets or liabilities in markets that are not active; or inputs that utilize model-based techniques for which all significant assumptions are observable in the market. - Level 3: Inputs to the valuation methodology are unobservable and significant to the fair value measurement; utilize modelbased techniques for which significant assumptions are not observable in the market; or require significant management judgment or estimation, some of which may be internally developed.
+A contractually binding sales price also provides reliable evidence of fair value. - Level 2: Inputs to the valuation methodology include quoted prices for similar assets in active markets; quoted prices for identical or similar assets in markets that are not active; or inputs that utilize model-based techniques for which all significant assumptions are observable in the market. - Level 3: Inputs to the valuation methodology are unobservable and significant to the fair value measurement; utilize modelbased techniques for which significant assumptions are not observable in the market; or require significant management judgment or estimation, some of which may be internally developed.

-In determining fair value measurements, management assesses whether the volume and level of activity for an asset or liability have significantly decreased.
+In determining fair value measurements, management assesses whether the volume and level of activity for an asset have significantly decreased.
 In such instances, management determines whether recent quoted prices are associated with illiquid or inactive markets.
-If management concludes that quoted prices are associated with illiquid or inactive markets, adjustments to the quoted prices may be necessary or management may conclude that a change in valuation technique or the use of multiple valuation techniques may be appropriate to estimate an asset or liability's fair value.
+If management concludes that quoted prices are associated with illiquid or inactive markets, adjustments to the quoted prices may be necessary or management may conclude that a change in valuation technique or the use of multiple valuation techniques may be appropriate to estimate an asset's fair value.